-A dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts will identify the key enablers to increase the use of hydrogen and related technologies and explore the policy mechanisms the state can deploy to facilitate hydrogen commercialization.
+A dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts came together to identify the key enablers to increase the use of hydrogen and related technologies and explore the policy mechanisms the state could deploy to facilitate hydrogen commercialization.

 Vice President, Government Partnerships and Funding, Cummins Inc.

 Executive Director and Air Pollution Control Officer, Sacramento Metropolitan AQMD

 Vice President of Clean Energy Solutions, Power Systems Mfg.
 (PSM)

 Chief, Industrial Strategies Division, California Air Resources Board

 Director – Hydrogen Fueling and Distribution Solutions, Nikola

 Senior Vice President Government Affairs, Hyliion